 Each room key is individually coded.
 Key(s) issued to an individual may not be given to anyone who is not a resident of the particular room/building.
 All persons involved in such a transaction will be subject to disciplinary action.

 It is against regulations to duplicate keys.
-All keys must be issued through the Offices of Residential Services or the IDEAL Office.
+All keys must be issued through the Offices of Housing Services or the IDEAL Office.
 The unauthorized possession, alteration, or defacement of any key and the illegal entry of any room by any means are strictly forbidden under penalty of disciplinary action up to and including expulsion from the university.

 Lost or stolen keys will result in a lock change which will be billed to the leaseholder.
 Once the lock is changed, a fee up to $80 will be charged to the Bursar account of the leaseholder.
 The cost for this fee varies on which keys were lost/stolen.
-It is the resident’s responsibility, in the event of a lock change, to pick up his/her own key from Residential Services, and also inform roommate(s) of the lock change.
+It is the resident’s responsibility, in the event of a lock change, to pick up his/her own key from Housing Services, and also inform roommate(s) of the lock change.

 ID Card Policies